wurmreem/dbus-shelly-2pmPlus-pvinverter/README.md

 ### My setup
 - 3-Phase installation
 - Shelly 1PM Plus with latest firmware (20220209-094317/v1.11.8-g8c7bb8d)
-  - Measuring AC output of SUN-2000 GTIL on phase L3
+  - Measuring AC output of NAME_YOUR_INVERTER on phase L3
   - Connected to Wifi netowrk "A" with a known IP
 - Shelly 1PM Plus with latest firmware (20220209-094317/v1.11.8-g8c7bb8d)
   - Measuring AC output of Envertech EVT-500 and Hoymiles HM-800 on phase L3